 How far is Santa Barbara from Los Angeles?

-If you have never driven the Pacific Coast Highway to Santa Barbara, it is worth the drive.
-PCH is the scenic route.
-The coastline is absolutely beautiful and you’ll feel like you’ve left the city of Los Angeles behind to enter another part of the world.
+The Pacific Coast Highway is the scenic route to Santa Barbara.
+It is worth the drive if you have never driven the PCH to Santa Barbara.
+The coastline is beautiful, and you’ll feel like you’ve left the city of Los Angeles behind to enter another part of the world.

 Tip: Take the PCH to Santa Barbara on your way there.
-Then on your return the 101-S.
+Then on your return, drive the 101-S.

 Can you take public transportation to Santa Barbara?

 Yes, Amtrak’s Pacific Surfliner has daily routes to Santa Barbara.
 The train drops you off at the Santa Barbara station, just a short walk away from Stearns Wharf Pier and the beach.

 Santa Barbara via Amtrak Coast Starlight Train Day Trip from Los Angeles [book here]

 Book a Hotel in Santa Barbara, CA – Booking.com

 How to Spend One Day in Santa Barbara